stephaniaslis/DS_Challenge_Telco/README.md

-# DS_Challenge_Telco
+# :heavy_check_mark:	Data Science Challenge

 This is the 1st Alura Data Science Challenge about Telco Churn classification.
+The goal is Churn prediction.

 ## Dataset
-The dataset is in json format, and it is available in the following link
+The dataset is in json format, and it is available in the following link:

 https://raw.githubusercontent.com/stephaniaslis/DS_Challenge_Telco/main/Telco-Customer-Churn.json

 ## Data Cleaning
-Data cleaning was made using the following steps:
+Data cleaning was made analysing the following steps:

 - Useless columns
 - Data kind definition